What Happens After a DUI Arrest

 The criminal trial typically includes the following steps:

 - Presentation of Evidence (call witnesses to testify)

 - Jury Instructions (if not tried by judge)

 Once a verdict is reached you will either be set free if found not guilty, or a sentencing date will be scheduled if found guilty.

 For all Ohio state trials, convicted individuals have the right to appeal a felony conviction.
 An appeal is typically based on a mistake of law made during the trial (for example, evidence was admitted that should have been excluded).
 The mistake must have been a "reversible error," meaning it is serious enough that it would have affected the verdict of the judge or jury.
 If the appeal succeeds, it is likely (but not guaranteed) that a new trial will be held.

 If you or a loved one has been charged with operating a vehicle under the influence of alcohol or drugs, arm yourself with knowledge.
 Exercise your right to remain silent and review your case with a qualified Ohio DUI defense lawyer.
 With capable representation, you will have a strong ally who can combat the charges against you, helping you in the fight to regain your cleared name.

-Joslyn Law Firm is Columbus OVI defense firm that was founded on the values of justice and upholding individual rights.
+Joslyn Law Firm is Cincinnati OVI defense firm that was founded on the values of justice and upholding individual rights.
 This guides their decision-making and keeps your best interests at the forefront of every action taken.
-In addition to serving the residents of Franklin County, the firm proudly fights to bring justice to individuals arrested for DUI in the counties of Delaware, Pickaway, Fairfield, Madison, and Licking.
+In addition to serving the residents of Hamilton County, the firm proudly fights to bring justice to individuals arrested for DUI in the counties of Butler, Clermont, Clinton, Greene, and Franklin.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over your DUI case with an attorney at Joslyn Law Firm today.
 The firm's quick response time will guarantee that work on your case will start as soon as possible.